Myndex/apca-introduction/analysis.md

 predict how most humans perceive a color combination, even if they cannot be correct 100% of the time._

-This is a weird statement.
-Neither color or contrast are "real", they are perceptions.
-I have no idea what he means by "true" contrast formula, and it may be a translation issue as his native language is german.
-Nevertheless, as perceptions, we have decades of experience with perceptually uniform color and vision models, such models are the foundation of advanced technology such as image and video data compression.
-APCA rests solidly on this body of knowledge.
+This framing is somewhat misleading.
+Color and contrast are perceptions, not fixed physical quantities — so the question is not whether a formula is "true" but how well it predicts human perception.
+We have decades of experience with perceptually uniform color and vision models; such models are the foundation of advanced technology including image and video data compression.
+APCA rests on this established body of knowledge.

 .